javierortizmi/javierortizmi/README.md

 🌟 Passionate about developing innovative solutions using cutting-edge technologies.

-🌱 I’m currently learning about Web Development, Cybersecurity, AI & Machine Learning.
+🌱 Currently learning about Web Development, Cybersecurity, AI & Machine Learning.

-When I'm not doing engineer things, I enjoy doing sport, exploring new tech trends, listening to music or gaming.
+💡 When I'm not doing engineering things, I enjoy doing sport, exploring new tech trends, listening to music or gaming.

 ## Technologies & Tools 👨🏻‍💻